Health, Nutrition and Exercise Sciences

 • Submit an admissions essay in which the applicant states their personal goals, describes their interest in the field of Nutrition, and outlines personal attributes that speak to their commitment and qualifications to be successful in the accelerated 3+2 track.

-• Complete a successful interview with Undergraduate Nutrition Program Director.
+• Complete a successful interview with the Undergraduate Nutrition Program Director.

 Progression Requirements

-Students in the 3+2 Program must meet the following progression standards:
+Students in the 3+2 accelerated program must meet the following progression standards:

-• Achieve a minimum C grade in all CHE and BIO science courses.
+• Achieve a minimum C grade in all CHE and BIOL science courses.

 • Achieve a minimum B- grade in all FNU courses.